-Just like fulfilment, Deliverr’s storage fees also vary depending on the unit size, the amount of space (cubic feet) the unit occupies in the warehouse, and the time duration that you are storing it for.
+Just like fulfillment, Deliverr’s storage fees also vary depending on the unit size, the amount of space (cubic feet) the unit occupies in the warehouse, and the time duration that you are storing it for.
 If you are looking to store long term, you get better quotes.
 The pricing varies according to the season as well.

-Most 3PL will segregate the fulfilment cost into individual charges for various services starting with a one-time set up fee, inbound shipping and receiving, storage and warehousing, box and packaging, picking and packing and so on.
+Most 3PL will segregate the fulfillment cost into individual charges for various services starting with a one-time set up fee, inbound shipping and receiving, storage and warehousing, box and packaging, picking and packing and so on.

-By consolidating it into two charges, Deliverr makes it easy to get a hang of fulfilment costs.
+By consolidating it into two charges, Deliverr makes it easy to get a hang of fulfillment costs.
 You are dealing with fewer numbers and after delivering shipments to specific markets, you will have a fair idea of the costs without spending time running the math.